IvanDyankovYoti/recipes-api/README.md

 ## Description
 The Recipes API is a NodeJS service, which is responsible for handling recipes data.
 It has been developed using the Express JS framework.

-It keeps the recipes data in a CSV data file and is able to perform GET and PUT (retrieval and update) operations.
+It keeps the recipes data in a CSV file and is able to perform GET and PUT (retrieval and update) operations.

 The service uses the following libraries:
-- [normalizr](https://www.npmjs.com/package/normalizr) - this normalises the JSON representation of the read CSV data in order to optimise it for searching (if there was a real data base there would have been no need for this as the data would have been indexed)
+- [normalizr](https://www.npmjs.com/package/normalizr) - this normalises the JSON representation of the read CSV data in order to optimise it for searching (if there was a real data base there would have been no need for this as the records would have been indexed)
 - [csv-parser](https://www.npmjs.com/package/csv-parser) -  read CSV files
-- [csv-writer](https://www.npmjs.com/package/csv-writer) -  writes dta to CSV files
+- [csv-writer](https://www.npmjs.com/package/csv-writer) -  writes to CSV files

 ## Requirements
 - Node JS v8.12